codeaashu/Resume-Builder/README.md

 ` Contributions 🫱🏻‍🫲🏼 `

-We welcome contributions to our website.
-If you would like to contribute, please submit a pull request on our Github repository.
+We believe in the power of open-source contribution. so If you have a solid knowledge of React and you're interested in contributing to this project, I’d love to see what you can bring to the table.
+Feel free to fork the repository, add your resume template, and submit a pull request.
+Your contribution will be greatly appreciated. & Don't forget to install it on your devices Phone, Tablet, Laptop, PC anywhere you use.

 `Don't forget to give A star to this repository ⭐`